Wuxhu11/LittleTiger/_projects/7_project.md

 </div>

+>#### **Fine-tuning**

-**Prompt tuning** is a technique in machine learning where a set of trainable inputs—called prompt tokens– are learned and added to the input of a large language model (LLM).
+Prompt-tuning is a technique in machine learning where a set of trainable inputs—called prompt tokens– are learned and added to the input of a large language model (LLM).
 These tokens guide the model to perform a specific task without changing any of the model’s actual weights {% cite Yi25a %}.

 Our other **submitted works** include: